braze-inc/braze-docs/_docs/_help/release_notes/2017/october.md

 ## Push stories

-On iOS and Android, you can now [create notifications][74] with multiple pages, each of which contain an image, click behavior, and an optional title and subtitle.
+On iOS and Android, you can now [create notifications][74] with multiple pages, each of which contains an image, click behavior, and an optional title and subtitle.
 This feature requires iOS SDK 3.2.1 and Android SDK 2.2.0.
-To gain access to this new product, contact your Customer Success Manager, Account Manager, or open a [support ticket][support].
+To gain access to this new product, contact your customer success manager, account manager, or open a [support ticket][support].

 ## Currents